 Rejection of Enrollment

-Enrollment in EUTF benefit plans is contingent on meeting all eligibility criteria detailed in the EUTF administrative rules.
-Any enrollment application may be rejected if it is incomplete or does not contain all information required.
+Enrollment in EUTF benefit plans is contingent on meeting all eligibility criteria detailed in the EUTF Administrative Rules.
+Enrollment applications may be rejected if incomplete.
+An enrollment application shall be rejected if:

 - The application seeks to enroll a person who is not eligible to enroll in the benefit plan for which enrollment is requested;

 - The application is not filed within the time limitations prescribed by the EUTF Administrative Rules;